 Input the password of the client key when prompted, and then input the password used for exporting the client certificate.

-Run the following command to view the generated certificates.
+Run the following command to view the generated certificate.